pb0104/IDS706/README.md

 1. **`test_say_hello()`**
    - Verifies that `say_hello(name)` returns the correct greeting message.
-   - Tests multiple names (e.g., `"Kedar"`, `"Sam"`).
+   - Tests multiple names (e.g., `"Pranshul"`, `"Sam"`).
    - Tests an edge case where the name is an empty string.

 2. **`test_add()`**
    - Checks that `add(a, b)` correctly computes the sum of two numbers.
-   - Includes edge cases such as very large numbers, negative numbers, and zero.
+   - Includes edge cases such as large numbers, negative numbers, and zero.

 ---